You’d like to join?

 Prospective members are always very welcome, come along to either our running days, our weekly working parties or you can come along to one of our meetings to see us, have a chat and see what we do.

 You don’t have to be an engineer with a shed full of machine tools, you don’t even have to have an engine for the Railway.
-All you need is an interest in model engineering, a desire to get stuck in, and a mug for your tea!
+All you need is an interest in model engineering and a mug for your tea!

 |Juniors :||£11 (terms apply)|